Chapter 2111: GUARDIANS; CONSERVATORSHIPS

 Before exercising its jurisdiction to appoint a guardian of a minor, the court shall comply with the jurisdictional standards of sections 3127.01 to 3127.53 of the Revised Code.

-Each person appointed guardian of the person and estate of a minor shall have the custody and tuition of his ward and the management of such ward’s estate during minority, unless such guardian is removed or discharged from such trust or the guardianship terminates from any of the causes specified in Chapters 2101. to 2131., inclusive, of the Revised Code.
+Each person appointed guardian of the person and estate of a minor shall have the custody of the ward, the obligation to provide for the education of the ward as required under section 3321.01 of the Revised Code, and the management of the ward's estate during minority, unless the guardian is removed or discharged from that trust or the guardianship terminates from any of the causes specified in Chapters 2101. to 2131. of the Revised Code.

 The wife and husband are the joint natural guardians of their minor children and are equally charged with their care, nurture, welfare, and education and the care and management of their estates.
 The wife and husband have equal powers, rights, and duties and neither parent has any right paramount to the right of the other concerning the parental rights and responsibilities for the care of the minor or the right to be the residential parent and legal custodian of the minor, the control of the services or the earnings of such minor, or any other matter affecting the minor; provided that if either parent, to the exclusion of the other, is maintaining and supporting the child, that parent shall have the paramount right to control the services and earnings of the child.
 Neither parent shall forcibly take a child from the guardianship of the parent who is the residential parent and legal custodian of the child.